osu-mist/class-search-api/readme.md

 # Class Search API

-Class Search API to query the course catalog real time for course information and availability.
+Class Search API to query the course catalog in real time for course information and availability.

 ### Generate Keys